 Save a year of tuition and start your career sooner.

-Boards of Accountancy in all U. S. states and territories now require 150 hours of college credit to become a certified public accountant (CPA).
+Account graduates must complete 150 semester hours of college credit to become a certified public accountant (CPA).

-At most schools, you need five years and a master’s degree to fulfill the 150-hour requirement.
-But our innovative program lets you save a year of tuition and start your career sooner.
-The curriculum features active learning methods, real-world internships and advising by professors with both academic and professional credentials.
+At most schools, it takes five years and a master’s degree to fulfill the 150-hour requirement.
+Susquehanna’s program is better.
+You are able to complete 150 hours over four years in a curriculum (PDF) featuring active learning, real-world internships and advising by professors with academic and professional credentials.

 Are there other advantages to completing the 150-hour option?

 You can pursue a master’s degree for your own purposes rather than simply fulfilling the 150-hour requirement.
 A great time to earn your master’s is when you have work experience and are more certain of your future interests.
 Because you don’t have to finish a master’s to attain the 150 hours, you can choose the focus that’s most meaningful to you.
 And you’ll appreciate your master’s coursework even more after you have work experience.

 Do accounting majors have time for international experience?

 Absolutely!
 Susquehanna’s GO (Global Opportunities) program requires a cross-cultural experience, which for most students means study abroad.
 The Sigmund Weis School of Business operates a London program, which includes an internship experience for all participants.
 Susquehanna’s Office of Global Programs staff has information on dozens of other options depending on your interests.
 We also place students in international internships beyond London, which may be funded by The Eric Stein Fund for International Experience.